ArqumFarooq/ArqumFarooq/README.md

 - 🔭 I’m currently working on ...
 ASP.NET MVC.
 - 🌱 I’m currently learning ...
 JS
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ... problem solving
+- 🤔 I’m looking for help with ... problem-solving
 - 💬 Ask me about ...
 - 📫 How to reach me: ... @guthub/ArqumFarooq
 - 😄 Pronouns: ...